Information-theoretic interpretation of quantum formalism: Conclusion

 \section{Conclusion}

-Our goal was to propose an interpretation of quantum information.
-Although this is a longstanding issue, whose origins can be traced back to von Neumann~\cite{vonneumann1}, the foundations of quantum formalism have remained elusive, raising questioning and discomfort~\cite{ionicioiu}.
+Our goal was to propose an interpretation of quantum formalism.
+Although it is a long-standing issue, whose origins can be traced back to von Neumann~\cite{vonneumann1}, the foundations of quantum mechanics have remained elusive, giving rise to questioning and discomfort~\cite{ionicioiu}.
 The probabilistic \enquote{Born interpretation} aroused the Einstein's famous sentence, \enquote{I, at any rate, am convinced that He does not throw dice}~\cite{einstein1}.
-Later, in a celebrated lecture~\cite{feynman1}, R. Feynman gave his equally famous verdict, \enquote{I think I can safely say that nobody understands quantum mechanics}.
-Let us finally mention Jaynes' opinion: \enquote{A standard of logic that would be considered a psychiatric disorder in other fields, is the accepted norm in quantum theory}~\cite{clearing}.
+Later, in a celebrated lecture~\cite{feynman1}, R.~Feynman gave his equally famous verdict, \enquote{I think I can safely say that nobody understands quantum mechanics}.
+Let us finally quote the striking Jaynes' opinion: \enquote{A standard of logic that would be considered a psychiatric disorder in other fields, is the accepted norm in quantum theory}~\cite{clearing}.